Skip to main content

 1. Select the Workflows page from the top navigation.

-3. Select a workflow from the unassigned list.
+3. Select a workflow from the list.

 4. Select Add manage permissions for yourself on the left.